-- Note 1 Australian statutory tax rate is 30 per cent. - $Note \ 2 \ \ Capital \ Notes \ are \ treated \ as \ equity \ instruments \ for \ tax \ purposes. \ As \ a \ result, \ distributions \ are \ not \ deductible.$ - Note 3 The sale of the St Andrew's Group resulted in a capital loss for tax purposes.
-Whilst this capital loss may be applied to reduce income tax payable on future capital gains the BOQ Tax Consolidated Group does not typically make capital gains and losses as part of its day to day operations.
-As such, the benefit of this capital loss is not recognised at 31 August 2022. - Note 4 The leasing adjustment relates predominately to differences between the tax and accounting treatment of finance leases.
-For tax purposes, BOQ is required to treat all lease payments as assessable and is eligible to claim depreciation deductions in relation to the leased assets.
-In the 2022 financial year BOQ was eligible to take an immediate tax deduction for some leased assets under the temporary full expensing incentive. - Note 5 The tax consolidation outcomes related to the ME Bank acquisition results in amounts that are assessable to the BOQ Tax Consolidated Group over a 4 year period. - Note 6 Includes movements in provisions, accruals, and unrealised income
+- Note 1 Australian statutory tax rate is 30 per cent. - Note 2 Capital Notes are treated as equity instruments for tax purposes.
+As a result, distributions are not deductible. - $Note \ 3 \ \ Loss \ on \ sale \ of \ New \ Zealand \ asset \ portfolio \ is \ non-deductible \ for \ tax \ purposes.$ - Note 4 The leasing adjustment relates predominately to differences between the tax and accounting treatment of finance leases.
+For tax purposes, BOQ is required to treat all lease payments as assessable and is eligible to claim depreciation deductions in relation to the leased assets. - Note 5 Movements in various provisions including employee leave provisions. - Note 6 The tax consolidation outcomes related to the ME Bank acquisition result in amounts that are assessable to the BOQ Tax Consolidated Group over a 4 year period. - Note 7 Includes movements in accruals, and unrealised income.